neard/neard.github.io/src/_posts/2016-04-16-neard-development-kit-r3.md

 ---

 Release 3 of the Development Kit is available.<br />
-You can now choose one or every versions to build for a bundle.
+You can now choose one or every versions to build for a release.

 Summary of ANT tasks available :
 * Create releases